The Extremal Spheres Theorem: Four-vertex type theorems for polygons

 A circle $C$ passing through certain vertices of a polygon $M$ is said to be {\it empty\/} (respectively, {\it full\/}) if all the remaining vertices of $M$ lie outside (respectively, inside) $C$.
 The circle $C$ is {\it extremal\/} if $C$ is empty or full.

-\begin{thm} Let $M=A_1\dots A_n$ be a convex $n$-gon, $n>3$, no four vertices of which lie on one circle.
+\begin{thm}[Folklore] Let $M=A_1\dots A_n$ be a convex $n$-gon, $n>3$, no four vertices of which lie on one circle.
 Then at least two of the $n$ circles $C_i(M)$ (the circumcircle of $\triangle A_{i-1}A_{i}A_{i+1})$, $i=1,\dots,n$, are empty and at least two of them are full, i.e., there are at least four extremal circles. \end{thm}

-(S. E. Rukshin told one of the authors that this result for many years is included in the list of problems for training for mathematical competitions and is well known to St. Petersburg school children attending mathematical circles.)
+(S. E. Rukshin told one of the authors that this result for many years has been included in the list of problems for training for mathematical competitions and is well known to St. Petersburg school students attending mathematical circles.)

 Theorem \ref{thm:circles} was also generalized for the case of non-convex polygons by Sedykh \cite{Sed1}, \cite{Sed2}.

 It is easy to see a direct generalization of the Bose theorem for polygons.

 {\it We denote by $s_-$ and $s_+$ the numbers of empty and full circles among the circles $C_i(M)$, and we denote by $t_-$ and $t_+$ the numbers of empty and full circles passing through three pairwise non-neighboring vertices of $M$, respectively.
 Then, as before, we have $ s_- - t_- = s_+ - t_+ = 2.$}